sourav15102/MyLearning/System Design/HLD/Jordan HNL/Questions/IG+ X + Reddit.md

 Exception: Some of the users will have Million of followers.

  Hybrid Approach 1:
- - Basically the new fee service while calculating the news feed for a particular user id will go through its following list and for the verified followers it will directly reach out to the postdb and get the post from there and for the unverified followers it will go to the new feed cache.
+ - Basically the new feed service while calculating the news feed for a particular user id will go through its following list and for the verified followers it will directly reach out to the postdb and get the post from there and for the unverified followers it will go to the new feed cache.

  Hybrid Approach 2:
  - Some of the users have millions of followers so copying it with millions time will be very slow